The complete evaluation of Rogers Ramanujan and other continued fractions with elliptic functions: Evaluations of Rogers Ramanujan Continued Fraction

 set now

 and then\\ \textbf{Theorem 2.3}\\ \textbf{i)}

 Also\\ \textbf{ii)}

-Once we know $k_r$ we can calculate $w$ from the above equation and hence the $k_{25r}$.
-Hence the problem reduces to solve 6-th degree equations.
-The first is (16) and the second is (39b).\\ \textbf{Proof.}\\ \textbf{i)}\\ We have
+Once we know $k_r$ we can calculate $w$ from the above equation and hence the $k_{25r}$.\\ Hence the problem reduces to solve 6-th degree equations.
+The first is (17) the second is (39b) and for (RRCF) (39a).\\ \textbf{Proof.}\\ \textbf{i)} We have

 and $M_5(r)$ satisfies $(5x-1)^5(1-x)=256(k_r)^2(k'_r)^2x$.\\ After elementary algebraic calculations we get the result.\\ \textbf{ii)}\\ From (35) we get:

 and

 and